Corporate PPAs and how they differ from private-wire arrangements: Explained!

 The main differences in corporate PPAs arise in relation to the way in which the contract addresses the fact that the offtaker and the generator are located at different sites.
 This means the generator is connected directly into the electricity distribution network and not to the offtaker (unlike a private-wire arrangement – see below).
 Broadly speaking, corporate PPAs address this in one of two ways:

 - "Sleeved" corporate PPA

 A sleeved corporate PPA provides a way in which the parties can buy and sell the power produced by the generating asset where the generator and the offtaker are on the same network, but not in the same place.
-This means the generator and the user are in the same local distribution network (e.g. both with Western Power).
+For this structure to be available, the generator and the user must both be connected to the distribution network.

 Under this approach, the generator and the offtaker enter into a power purchasing agreement.
 The offtaker agrees a price with the generator which relates to the power generated by the relevant asset.
 An electricity supplier/ utility is appointed as the intermediary between the generator and the offtaker.
 The corporate PPA will also deal with the entitlement to any renewable energy certificates (or other benefits).